 As discussed above, the reason that Leo Sternbach and Hoffmann-La Roche first developed BZDs and diazepam in the 1950s was to create sedative, anxiolytic agents that were safer and more effective than the drugs in use at the time, including barbiturates and meprobamate.
 By many measures, they succeeded in this effort; diazepam treats anxiety disorders more effectively than barbiturates, has fewer side effects, and is less dangerous to those who overdose on this drug.

-However, diazepam still holds real dangers for those who use it, particularly abusers who are not under a doctor’s supervision.
+However, diazepam still carries very real dangers for those who use it, particularly abusers who are not under doctors’ supervision.

 Alarmingly, the majority of abusers combine diazepam with other drugs.
-Abusers that combine it with other sedating substances – such as alcohol, prescription sleeping pills or painkillers – are at significant risk of overdose.
+Abusers that combine Valium with other sedating substances—such as alcohol, prescription sleeping pills or painkillers—are at significant risk of overdose.
 Such ill-advised combinations can produce fatal results.

-Whether used alone, or as part of a drug cocktail, the number of emergency room visits resulting from the use of diazepam or other BZDs increased nearly sixfold between 1999 and 2011, confirming the very real danger inherent in using these drugs.
+Whether it is used alone or as part of a drug cocktail, the number of emergency room visits resulting from the use of diazepam or other BZDs increased nearly sixfold between 1999 and 2011, confirming the danger inherent to using these drugs.